austral/austral/README.md

 Briefly, the `connect` function takes a connection URI and returns a `database` instance, the `query` function takes a database instance and a query string and returns the result list of that query, and `close` closes a database connection.

-Correct usage is: we open a database connection, make any number of queries, then close it.
-But SML's type system does not prevent certain kinds of API errors.
+The correct usage pattern is: we open a database connection, make zero or more queries, then close it.
+But SML's type system does not allow us to enforce this.

 For instance, we can use the database after it's been closed: